 13.2.2 Backing Up Your JasperReports Server Database

 Go to the location where you originally unpacked your CP WAR file distribution zip.
-(Or create a new local folder to hold your backup file.)

 - 1. Go to the <js-install-cp> directory.

 - 2. Run one of the following commands:

 - For PostgreSQL on Windows or Linux: